resgateio/resgate/docs/res-client-protocol.md

 The request SHOULD be the first request sent by the client after an established connection.

-If not sent, or if the **protocol** property is omitted in the request, the gateway should assume the latest protocol version.
+If not sent, or if the **protocol** property is omitted in the request, the gateway SHOULD assume version v1.1.x.

 ### Parameters
 The request parameters are optional.